X-LANCE/Mobile-Env/README.md

 Before loading the Mobile-Env environment, you will need to set up an [Android Emulator](https://developer.android.com/about?hl=zh-cn) device.
 Then you can load the environment with some existing task configs and start your experiments.
-A detailed guiding is provided in Training and Evaluating Agents on Mobile-Env. <!-- TODO --> Several examples with a random agent or a human agent is also provided under `examples`.
+A detailed guiding is provided in [Training and Evaluating Agents on Mobile-Env](docs/env-usage.md).
+Several examples with a random agent or a human agent is also provided under `examples`.

 ### Extend a New Task

 You may want to extend a new task for your experiments.
 First you need to prepare an install package for your target app.
 Then you need to prepare a task definition file written in the text format of ProtoBuf.
-The detail can be sought in Extending a New App or a New Task Based on Mobile-Env. <!-- TODO -->
-If your app relies on the dynamic Internet contents, a solution is provided in Solution for Dynamic Information Apps. <!-- TODO -->
+The detail can be sought in [Extending a New App or a New Task Based on Mobile-Env](docs/task-definition.md).
+If your app relies on the dynamic Internet contents, a solution is provided in [Solution for Dynamic Information Apps](docs/dynamic-app.md).

 ### Other Assistant Tools